DrLex0/quake-frogbots/waypoint/README.md

      A less common use case is to force the bot to traverse a short bit of lava, which it may otherwise refuse if there is no obvious spot to jump to.
      In `lilith` you will find examples of both these cases at the 2 teleports in the map's corners.
    - **Focused path mode** (shown as `'F`, number 2 in code) makes the bot look at (focus on) the destination marker of the path.
 This is useful when walking along tricky thin ledges (example in `monsoon`), or when the bot needs to jump out of water (example in `cmt4`).
 Without this mode, the bot may be distracted by looking at the next item it wants to pick up, causing it to move inaccurately and fall off the ledge, or face the wrong way to perform the water jump.
 (Looking at enemies always has priority over this path mode.)
+   - **Wall strafe jump mode** (shown as `'W`, number 8 in code) exploits Quake's weird physics to allow bots to jump across gaps too wide for a normal jump in some situations.
+More info in the advanced section below.
    - **DM6 door mode** (shown as `‘D’`, number 256 in code) is for getting through doors like in _dm6_ that need to be shot/whacked to open.
 This is limited by certain constraints and requires extra configuration.
 More details in the advanced section below.
    - **Exclusive door** (shown as `‘E’`, number 128 in code) is a _pseudo path_ mode that must point from an exclusive marker to a door or platform.
 See the advanced section for more info.